-You will need to give evidence to the judge in court about your child, your ex, and you.
-The judge will listen to the evidence you and your ex give about your family.
+You will need to give evidence to the judge in court about your child, the other parent, and yourself.
+The judge will listen to everyone who testifies.
 The judge will use the evidence to decide what is in your child’s best interests.
 Then the judge will decide about parental rights and responsibilities (also called custody and visitation).

-- how well you communicate and make decisions with your ex
+- how well you communicate and make decisions with the other parent

 - how you help your child have a good relationship with the other parent

 - how you help your child keep up important relationships with family and friends

 - your child’s current housing, school and community

 - your parenting skills and the skills of the other parent that you have observed